nasa/progpy/sphinx-config/prog_algs_guide.rst

 .. image:: https://mybinder.org/badge_logo.svg
  :target: https://mybinder.org/v2/gh/nasa/progpy/master?labpath=tutorial.ipynb

 The Prognostic Python Package (progpy) is a python framework for prognostics (computation of remaining useful life or future states) of engineering systems.
 The package provides an extendable set of algorithms for state estimation and prediction, including uncertainty propagation.
 The package also include metrics, visualization, and analysis tools needed to measure the prognostic performance.
-The algorithms use prognostic models (from :ref:`Modeling and Simulation Guide<prog_models Guide>`) to perform estimation and prediction functions.
+The algorithms use prognostic models (from :ref:`Modeling and Simulation Guide<Modeling and Sim Guide>`) to perform estimation and prediction functions.
 The package enables the rapid development of prognostics solutions for given models of components and systems.
 Different algorithms can be easily swapped to do comparative studies and evaluations of different algorithms to select the best for the application at hand.

 Installing progpy
 -----------------------